Akshatjaiswal5/loan_app_assignment/README.md

 # loan-app
 Hello Everyone!
-I have made this project as an assignment for backend Internship at Bright Money.
+I have made this project as an assignment.

 **API Documentation:**